📜 Swiss Army Knife History & 91mm Model Evolution

 📦

-For a dedicated analysis of how the 91 mm toolset evolved — and how to read it across models and periods:
+For a dedicated analysis of how the 91 mm toolset evolved — and how to date your Swiss Army Knife using the interactive visual tool:

 Victorinox 91 mm Models — Structural evolution by period